Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: Introduction

 In this study, we propose a data-driven approach to model the joint dynamics of random processes characterizing water waves.
 The database employed is the \derisk{} database \cite{pierella_2021}, which is populated with numerical simulations performed using a potential flow model.
 The kinematic variables considered to illustrate the approach -- namely the normal component of the fluid velocity at the free surface, the free surface slope, and the vertical Lagrangian acceleration of the fluid at the free surface -- were selected for their direct relevance to the design of marine structures.
 To address the proposed problem, we first employ Functional Principal Component Analysis to reduce the stochastic trajectories to low-dimensional feature vectors.
 Next, the joint distribution of the features is modeled, addressing both the bulk (i.e., the central part) and the tail of the distribution.
 For the bulk of the distribution, a non-parametric vine-copula approach is employed, while for the multivariate tail, the semi-parametric method of Heffernan \& Tawn \cite{heffernan_2004} is implemented.
 The approach is assessed by generating synthetic water-wave trajectories from the fitted model, computing the distributions of selected response variables, and comparing them with the corresponding empirical distributions from the \derisk{} database.

 The paper is structured as follows.
 Section \ref{sec_framework} establishes the study framework, providing a brief description of the \derisk{} database and introducing the wave-related processes to be considered.
 Section \ref{sec_stocha_trajs_reduction} describes the strategy employed to reduce the trajectories (i.e., realizations) of the random processes to low-dimensional feature vectors.
 Section \ref{sec_joint_distribution} details how the distribution of the feature vector is modeled: the bulk of the distribution is captured using a vine copula approach (Section \ref{subsubsec_bulk_model}), while the multivariate tail is modeled using the conditional approach of Heffernan \& Tawn (2004) \cite{heffernan_2004} (Section \ref{subsec_HT_model}).
+Section \ref{seq_strategy_hyperparams} proposes a stepwise strategy for selecting the three main hyperparameters of the stochastic model.
 Section \ref{sec_restults} presents a selection of results obtained with the proposed approach.
-The adequacy of the model is evaluated by comparing simulated and true trajectories and by checking the predicted distributions of selected response variables.
+The adequacy of the model is assessed by comparing simulated and true trajectories, as well as by comparing the empirical and predicted distributions of selected response variables.
 The paper concludes with a summary and discussion in Section \ref{sec_discussion}.